kukuu/Technopedia/README.md

 ```

+## RxJS

+RxJS (Reactive Extensions for JavaScript) is a library for reactive programming using observables that makes it easier to compose asynchronous or callback-based code.
+See (RxJS Docs)

 ## CloudBees Core

  Is a continuous delivery solution that provides manageability, security, best practices and supports multiple platforms, teams, and geographical locations. ...
 CloudBees Core on modern cloud platforms provides flexible, governed continuous delivery with the high availability and scalability of Kubernetes.

+## TOGAF

+The Open Group Architecture Framework (TOGAF) is an enterprise architecture methodology that offers a high-level framework for enterprise software development.

+TOGAF helps organize the development process through a systematic approach aimed at reducing errors, maintaining timelines, staying on budget and aligning IT with business units to produce quality results.

+Like other IT management frameworks, TOGAF helps businesses align IT goals with overall business goals, while helping to organize cross-departmental IT efforts.
+TOGAF helps businesses define and organize requirements before a project starts, keeping the process moving quickly with few errors.

+The Open Group states that TOGAF is intended to:

+Ensure everyone speaks the same language
+Avoid lock-in to proprietary solutions by standardizing on open methods for enterprise architecture
+Save time and money, and utilize resources more effectively
+Achieve demonstrable ROI.

+Different elements of TOGAF are:

+BADT:

+There are four architectural domains in TOGAF 9.1 that offer specializations for businesses.

+i.
+Business architecture: includes information on business strategy, governance, organization and how to adapt any existing processes within the organization.

+ii.
+Applications architecture: a blueprint for structuring and deploying application systems and in accordance with business goals, other organizational frameworks and all core business processes.

+iii.
+Data architecture: defining the organization’s data storage, management and maintenance, including logical and physical data models.

+iv.
+Technical architecture: also called technology architecture; it describes all necessary hardware, software and IT infrastructure involved in developing and deploying business applications.

 ## OWASP